tommcfarlin/Post-Author-Credit/README.md

 A simple plugin used to demonstrate how to use Ajax in WordPress development.

 * Version 0.5 provides the basic foundation on the plugin using the typical model of saving options upon a POST
-* Version 1.0 implements Ajax functionality using the WordPress API
+* Version 1.0 implements Ajax functionality using the WordPress Ajax API

 ## Installation